liyasthomas/lvr/README.md

 A step by step series of examples that tell you have to get a development env running

-1. Download the whole zip/clone the repo
+1. Download the whole zip/clone the repository.
-2. Copy files to server hosting location
-3. Start Web server(Apache) and Database server(phpMyadmin)
-4. Host copied project to any localhost

-End with an example of getting some data out of the system or using it for a little demo.
+2. Unzip and make changes.
+3. Save and deploy to any hosting platforms like Firebase, GitHub pages etc.

 ---